AlexSmall96/Portfolio-Project-1/README.md

 The home page begins with the hero image and cover text, followed by an about section with text and an additional image of a dish.
 There are then links to the menu and bookings page, before a section containing the opening hours.

 The menu page contains three dishes, and a full menu, with dishes described in detail.
+At the bottom of the menu is a link to the home page.

 The bookings page features a picture of the restaurant, with a form to request a table underneath.
 If all the fields are completed, the 'request table' button links to the extra page 'form-response.html'.
 This contains the same image as the bookings page and features a thank you message along with a link to the home page.

-# Features
-🚨**Required**

-In this section, you should go over the different parts of your project, and describe each in a sentence or so and how they tie into  your user stories.

-## Implemented Features
-🚨**Required**

-It's easiest to break this section down into the header, footer, and each page/layer/signification section of your website.
-Call out any differences for mobile vs desktop presentations, include a screenshot of the implemented feature.
+The site contains media queries to resize hero, about and bookings images at a certain screen width.
+This helps to improve the flow of the website at smaller screen sizes.

 Don't forget your 404 error page.

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

 ## Future Features
 🚀 **merit & beyond**

-Use this section to discuss plans for additional features to be implemented in the future

-If you end up not developing some features you hoped to implement, you can include those in this section too.
+An additional feature that could be added to the site is the inclusion of more menus.
+This might look like the menu page having links to a tasting menu, a la carte menu, or drinks menu that open as a pdf on a seperate page.

+The booking system could also be made more sophisticated, with the times the user can select being restricted to opening hours.

 ## Testing
 ### Resizing Browser ###